alantech/alanlang-homepage/src/why_alan.md

 **14 August 2020 | David Ellis, Luis F. De Pombo**

-In short, we created Alan to decouple what your software does from how it scales.

-## The problem

-Software engineers multiply their power by working on top of abstractions.
-But the abstractions of existing libraries, frameworks, operating systems, languages, etc, are leaky, and leaky particularly in ways that make scaling difficult.
-Scale is often measured through the amount of traffic served, or the volume of data to process.
-But more importantly, the codebase itself scales and the cleaner the programming abstraction, the nimbler codebase.

-It's a common refrain that a software startup builds a prototype, gets some traction, polishes it up to a fairly complete offering, and then forward progress slows down substantially as the success of the product attracts so many users that the engineering team can't keep up.
-Infrastructure is falling apart under the strain.
-Hiring ramps up.
-The runtime of CI tools steeply increase and merge conflicts become ubiquotous.
-Talks of rewritting the backend start.

-Sometimes this lasts for so long that the startup reaches a point of near-zero forward progress that takes a lot of resources to come out of.
-The engineering organization of the company never fully recovers from all the technical debt even if it has finally built new infrastructure and codebase structure to support itself.
-To make matters worse, the scaling efforts can sometimes be too tailored to the exact state of the product so that it cannot easily expand to new product needs.

-## The solution

-As software engineers, we got tired of managing and re-writing software as it scaled.
-We wanted an abstraction to let us focus on the business logic and algorithms.
-Alan's purpose is to provide a programming language that can be easy to pick up (it looks very similar Typescript) while having solid performance that can scale with you and your project while completely decoupling what your software does from how it scales.
+We created a programming language to be able to write concurrent algorithms and business logic without having to explicitly program how it should be parallelized.
+Alan makes people more productive by managing IO and computational parallelism for them in the same way languages from the 90s like Java and Python made people more productive, when compared to C or C++, by managing memory for them.

 Why the name?
-Alan is not Turing-Complete, but it is named in honor of Alan Turing.
-We knew that the language could not be Turing-Complete in order to have predictable execution by *only* allowing iteration and recursion that is guaranteed to halt.
-But most importantly, we find great inspiration in the magnitude of Alan Turing's intellectual contributions.
+Alan is named in honor of Alan Turing.
+We find great inspiration in the magnitude of his intellectual contributions.

-## Alternatives

-The most ubiquitous abstractions to scale code and codebases: Functions/Lambdas managed by Serverless computing and Containers managed by Kubernetes are both relatively new and just the tip of the iceberg in terms of enabling automatic software scale.
-They require users to do things in specific ways.
-In particular, all software must be stateless or bad things will happen.
-Code *within* a function, or container, is also not scaled for you.

-When we worked on Dynamic Pricing at Uber, we needed to run algorithms from Data Scientists on large-scale geospatial data within massive arrays.
-To get the performance necessary to do this in realtime, we built a framework for massively parallel operations on layers of immutable arrays encapsulating the algorithms in question.
-Alan has automatic array-level parallelism that would allow the code in question to look essentially identical to the Data Scientists' prototypes.

-Most of the backends of the startups we worked at are consistently firing HTTP requests to multiple external APIs.
-Being able to fire these requests concurrently, when possible, is key to performance.
-We found ourselves often composing complex execution graphs from promises in Node.js or futures in Java and Golang.
-We built the Alan compiler and runtime so it could parallelize your code without concurrent or asynchronous programming (threads, promises, goroutines, channels, etc).
-This would allow the code in question to look like blocking, declarative Python, but run concurrently behind the scenes when applicable.
+#### Implicit parallelization over arrays, events and IO

+Alan is implicitly parallel because its compiler and runtime recognizes and exploits opportunities for parallelization across the computing resources available without being told to do so.
+We have constrained the language a bit to provide better opportunities to do this.
+This results in nimbler codebases than those built with languages or frameworks that use parallel programming constructs such as threads, actors, channels, locks, futures, promises etc.

+#### No race conditions and fewer runtime errors

+Deadlocks, livelocks, undefined variables, divide-by-zero, integer under/overflow, array out-of-bounds access, etc, are not possible in Alan.
+Only out-of-memory errors persist, but they are impossible to avoid.
+This makes Alan codebases easier to maintain and develop in because runtime errors are nearly always caught at compile time.

+#### Granular third party permissions

+Alan's module resolution mechanism, with mocking built-in, allows you to prevent third-party dependencies from having access to standard libraries that they should not have access to.

+#### No GC pauses

+Alan’s runtime manages memory allocation, access, and deallocation for you like Java, Python, or Javascript.
+However, Alan’s static event system and automatic event-oriented memory model does so without garbage collector pauses.

-## Join us
+#### Join Us

-There is still a ways to go for Alan to become a worthy abstraction to automatically scale software, but if you are moved by the vision please try it out, give us your feedback and help us shape it.
+There is still a ways to go for Alan to become a worthy abstraction to automatically parallelize software, but if you are moved by the vision please try it out, give us your feedback and help us shape it.
 If you wish to learn more about the details and philosphy of Alan, please read [An Overview of Alan](./alan_overview.md).